noahgrant/resourcerer/README.md

 ### attributes

-Pass in an attributes hash to initialize a Schmackbone.Model instance with a body before initially fetching.
-This is passed directly to the model's [`initialize` method](https://backbonejs.org/#Model-constructor) along with the `options` property.
+Pass in an attributes hash to initialize a Model instance with a body before initially fetching.
+This is passed directly to the model's [`constructor` method](https://backbonejs.org/#Model-constructor) along with the `options` property.

 ### prefetches